Kistanje: History

 During the Croatian War of Independence, local Serb rebels held the village until its capture by the Croatian Army during Operation Storm on 5 August 1995.
 During this period, the Church of Our Lady of Health was devastated, and most of the non-Serb population fled.
 The village remained under the control of so called Republic of Serbian Krajina until 1995, when it suffered heavy damage in battle, and some of the local civilians were killed (see Varivode massacre), while others fled.

 In 1997, Kistanje became a municipality within the Šibenik-Knin County.
 In 1997, around 1,000 Croats from Janjevo in Kosovo were settled in the village.
 In 2003, the second Catholic church, the Church of Saint Nicholas was dedicated.

+Churches

+According to Nikodim Milaš, the Orthodox church dedicated to St. Nicholas was built between 1524 and 1537, but these dates are based on the questionable chronicle of Simeon Končarević.
+The church was of pre-Ottoman origin and Roman Catholic in the early 16th century before conversion to Eastern Orthodoxy.
+The Croatian theologian Stanko Bačić considered Milaš's conclusions to be a product of his imagination, arguing that the village was settled by Roman Catholics until the beginning of the Cretan War, in the mid-17th century.
+However, according to historian Milenko Pekić, Bačić's assessment is naive and lacks a scientific basis.
+The second Orthodox church, dedicated to Sts Cyril and Methodius was built in 1888 while the Catholic church of Our Lady of Health was built in 1894.

 Population

-According to the 2011 census, the municipality of Kistanje had 3,481 inhabitants, who lived in 14 villages:
+In 2021, the municipality had 2,650 residents in the following 14 settlements: